dinoboards/yellow-msx-series-for-rc2014/game/notes.md

 The Game board is the second in that series.

-More details are availble within the [hackaday project](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014)
+More details are available within the [hackaday project](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014)

 ### What's included in this kit